Iranian parents had just dropped their

 It is, then, hard to give the US and Israel

 the benefit of the doubt.
-I say all of this while leaving the advisability, or
+I say all of this while leaving for another day the advisability, or

 not, of the US going to war with Iran, especially in the midst of supposed peace